 2 new coronavirus cases reported in Shanghai

-Both patients are Chinese working in Thailand who arrived at the Pudong International Airport on September 4.
+The first patient is a Chinese studying in the United Kingdom who arrived at the Pudong International Airport on September 6.

+The second patient is a Chinese working in Argentina who arrived at the local airport on September 7.

-They have been transferred to the designated hospital for treatment, while the 25 close contacts on the same flights with them have been put under quarantine and observation at designated places.
+Both cases have been transferred to the designated hospital for treatment, while the 88 close contacts on the same flights with them have been put under quarantine and observation at designated places.

 Meanwhile, four patients were discharged upon recovery.

-Of all the 381 local cases, 366 have been discharged upon recovery and eight are hospitalized.
+Of all the 381 local cases, 367 have been discharged upon recovery and seven are hospitalized.
 There have been so far seven local fatalities.

 No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.